bobpeers/Alteryx_SDK_SystemInfo/README.md

 # Alteryx SDK SystemInfo
-Alteryx tool to gather system information from machine
+Alteryx tool to gather system information from the machine running the workflow

 ## Installation
 Download the yxi file and double click to install in Alteyrx.
 The tool will be installed in the __Developer__ category.

 ![alt text](https://github.com/bobpeers/Alteryx_SDK_SystemInfo/blob/master/images/systeminfo.png "Alteryx Developer Category")

+## Requirements

+[psutil](https://github.com/giampaolo/psutil) will be installed on the target machine during installation

 ## Usage
 This tool has no inputs.
 Place tool on the canvas and optionally configure the tools settings.
 The tool outputs data on: